Bathurst 1000 Stats

 He lost out to long-time rival Mark Winterbottom with a difficult 2015 that saw him finish fifth in the order.

-Whincup traded blows with teammate Shane van Gisbergen last year but fell short at the final event, finishing second in a season he said he was happy with.
+Whincup traded blows with teammate Shane van Gisbergen in 2016 but fell short at the final event, finishing second in a season he said he was happy with.